shlomif/how-to-share-code-online/README.md

 <p>

-If you have more than one file in the project, then you should put it in a self-contained version control repository on a code sharing site such as [GitHub](http://github.com/) , [Bitbucket](http://bitbucket.org/) , or [GitLab](https://about.gitlab.com/) , so people can easily clone or checkout it.
+If you have more than one file in the project, then you should put it in a self-contained version control repository on a code sharing site such as <a href="http://github.com/">GitHub</a> , <a href="http://bitbucket.org/">Bitbucket</a> , or <a href="https://about.gitlab.com/">GitLab</a> , so people can easily clone or checkout it.

 </p>